Updated May 18, 2020

 Seek immediate medical attention if you have:

 - Bluish lips and face

-Additionally, if you feel newly confused or have difficulty waking up, seek medical attention immediately.
+Additionally, if you feel newly confused or have difficulty waking up, or your family notices these changes in you, seek medical attention immediately.

 Who should I contact if I think I have COVID-19?